Teksta versija

 [29 October 2015]

-19. Amendments to Section 4 of this Law regarding the supplementation of Paragraph three with the second sentence, amendments to Section 5, Paragraph two of this Law and the new wording of Paragraph four, and also the amendment regarding the supplementation of Section 5 with Paragraphs 3.1, 3.2, 3.3, 4.1, and eleven, amendments to Section 8 regarding the new wording of Paragraph 1.3, amendments to Section 9 regarding the new wording of Paragraph 1.3, amendments to Section 10, Paragraph one (in relation to the valuation and sale of immovable property which has been transferred for privatisation or recognised as the property without heirs or ownerless property, and the valuation and sale of an inter-area of land or of State immovable property the cadastral value of which is below EUR 5000) shall come into force on 1 November 2019.
+19. Amendments to Section 4 of this Law regarding the supplementation of Paragraph three with the second sentence, amendments to Section 5, Paragraph two of this Law and the new wording of Paragraph four, and also the amendment regarding the supplementation of Section 5 with Paragraphs 3.1, 3.2, 3.3, 4.1, and eleven, amendments to Section 8 regarding the new wording of Paragraph 1.3, amendments to Section 9 regarding the new wording of Paragraph 1.3, amendments to Paragraph one of Section 10 (in relation to the appraisal and sale of immovable property which has been transferred for privatisation or recognised as the property without heirs or ownerless property and the appraisal and sale of an inter-area of land or State immovable property the cadastral value of which is below EUR 5000) shall come into force on 1 November 2019.

 [20 June 2019]